connervieira/Predator/CONFIGURATION.md

     - The 'image saving' preference determines whether or not Predator will save every image it takes in real-time mode.
         - This should typically be turned off (set to `false`), but it might be useful to turn it on (set to `true`) if you want Predator to operate like a time-lapse dashcam while running.
     - This should be set to either `true`, `false`, or be left blank.
-- `default_license_plate_format`
-    - When this default setting isn't empty, Predator will use it's value as the default license plate format, and will skip the 'license plate format' prompt when running Predator in real-time mode.
-    - The 'license plate format' preference provides Predator with an example of how license plates in your region should work.
-        - For example, license plates in the state of Ohio generally follow the pattern of 3 letters followed by 4 numbers.
-In Ohio, this preference might be set to `AAA0000` to filter out plate guesses that don't match the most common formatting pattern.
-        - This preference only considers the type of each character, not the character itself.
-            - In other words, `AAA0000` and `ABC1234` will function identically.
-            - This also means you can simply enter a random plate from a car located in the region you're scanning in to have a reasonably good chance at matching your region's formatting guidelines for license plates.
-        - It should be noted that some regions will have varying license plate formatting guidelines.
-In this case, setting this preference could inadvertently cause Predator to filter out valid plates.
-            - If you want to skip the preference prompt associated with this setting, but you don't want to supply a license plate format, set this preference to a single space.
-                - Example: `"default_license_plate_format": " "`
 - `default_realtime_object_recognition`
     - When this default setting isn't empty, Predator will use it's value as the default real-time object recognition preference, and will skip the 'real-time object recognition' prompt when running Predator in real-time mode.
     - This should be set to either `true`, `false`, or be left blank.